Skip to content

 Many computing resources within the College of Engineering are available from off-campus by connecting your computer to Drexel's Virtual Private Network (VPN) service.
 Please visit this page for more information and connection instructions.

-Aside from web servers that require the ability to serve pages to the world via the web, we recommend that all servers and workstations be firewalled to prevent connections from outside of these 3 IP ranges.
+Aside from web servers that require the ability to serve pages to the world, we recommend that all servers and workstations be connected to Drexel's private RFC1918 networks to prevent direct access from external networks.
+IP addresses on these networks will appear as 10.x.x.x.

 IPv6 Networks

 We do not currently use IPv6 addresses for any purposes.
-Certain functions in Windows 10 now requires that IPv6 be enabled, even if it is not actively used.
+Certain functions in Windows require that IPv6 be enabled, even if it is not actively used.
 Fully disabling IPv6 is not recommended.

 Requesting a static IP address and hostname